 Cara Langford Watts has a post graduate qualification in coaching and mentoring and is accredited as a senior practitioner with European Mentoring and Coaching Council.
 Cara is trained as a psychotherapeutic counsellor and has worked in many senior roles within strategy, policy and project development.
 More recently Cara has worked for over two years as an assistant psychologist within the Child and Adolescent Mental Health Neurodevelopmental Conditions Service, developing specialist knowledge and experience in working with young people with autism and ADHD.

-Our Coaching packages are tailored to each individual and our coach will be able to advise on which is the most appropriate for your needs.
+Our Coaching sessions are tailored to each individual and our coach will be able to advise on how many sessions may be most appropriate for your needs.
 We can offer a complimentary 20 minute initial phone call for this to be discussed and agreed.

-What you can expect as part of the package:
+What you can expect as part of your sessions:

 - Private one to one coaching programme tailored to your needs and objectives.

 - Face to face sessions or online video consultations, as preferred.

 - Tools and exercises to aid your progress and improvement.

 - Recommended reading to develop and condition mindset.